chahatesh/Remote-Shutter/README.md

 ## Credits

-Built by Chahatesh using ESP32 Dev Kit and Arduino IDE.
+Built by Chahatesh Killada using ESP32 Dev Kit and Arduino IDE